moss-l/bhs-js-testing/NOTES.md

 Oriented programming.
-But for now know that some values have special functions that can be invoked "on" the value without passing the value in using a similar dot syntax as the one we use to access attributes of a value.
-Some important methods you'll need to know for the JS 1-20 problems sets are `toUpperCase` and `toLowerCase` methods on string values that return a string value produced by converting all letters in the original string to either upper or lower case.
+But for now know that some values have special functions that can be invoked "on" the value without passing the value in using a similar dot syntax as the one we use to access attributes of a value but with `()` after the name enclosing any addition arguments to the method.
+Some important methods you'll need to know for the JS 1-20 problems sets are the `toUpperCase` and `toLowerCase` methods on string values that return a string value produced by converting all letters in the original string to either upper or lower case.
+These methods don't take any extra arguments so they are called like this:

 ```
 "foo".toUpperCase() ⟹ "FOO"
 "FOO".toLowerCase() ⟹ "foo"
 ```

-## Some occassionally annoying subtleties
+## Appendix: some occassionally annoying subtleties

 While it is best to think of operators only operating on certain types, e.g. `+`, `-`, `*`, and `/` operate on numbers, `!`, `&&`, and